 I decided to go the route of marinated potatoes for this recipe.

-Simply combine the baby potatoes with the ingredients, cover and let sit for at least 30 minutes.
+Simply combine the baby potatoes with the ingredients, cover and let sit for at least 30 minutes or for up to a couple hours.

 This is a pretty forgiving recipe that can be served with most side dishes.
 I served it with chicken but it would also go great with fish, pork, and even steak!